 The wellbeing of tamariki, whānau and communities is the motivation behind Arihia’s long career in social services initially as a social worker, and a trainer/educator for Child Youth & Family and then as regional manager Te Waipounamu for Barnados NZ.
 In 2011, Arihia was appointed Chief Executive of He Oranga Pounamu, the iwi mandated organisation responsible for health and social services in Te Waipounamu.

 A passion for enabling and empowering whānau and communities to take control of their own lives, find their own voice and be the best they can be is a key driver for Arihia in her current role as she leads the organisation to develop the programmes and initiatives that will grow papatipu rūnanga and create a better tomorrow for Ngāi Tahu whānui.

 Arihia has held advisory positions to government, including Canterbury Earthquake Recovery Commissioner (CERC) following the September 2010 earthquake.
-She has also held governance roles within Te Rūnanga o Ngāi Tahu, including as a director for Ngāi Tahu Development Corporation from 1999-2002, and chair from 2002-2005.
-Other former Boards roles include Barnardos NZ and the Christchurch Women’s Refuge (now known as Aviva) .
+She has also held governance roles within Te Rūnanga o Ngāi Tahu, including as a director for Ngāi Tahu Development Corporation from 1999 to 2002, and chair from 2002 to 2005.
+Other former board roles include Barnados NZ and the Christchurch Women’s Refuge (now known as Aviva).
 She is a current member of the Global Women’s Network and the Tuahiwi Māori Women’s Welfare League.